Green Driver State Incentives in Indiana

 If your vehicle requires an emissions test, find a nearby station using the locator widget at the bottom of this page.

 Some Indiana auto insurance providers offer insurance discounts for having green driving habits and/or driving a fuel-efficient vehicle.
 Consult your auto insurance company about potential green vehicle discounts such as:

 - Alternative fuel vehicle (AFV) discounts.

 - Pay as you drive discounts.

 Auto insurance discounts vary by provider and circumstances.
-For example, you might receive a 10% discount on car insurance for owning or leasing an alternative fuel vehicle, while maintaining low mileage can earn you up to a 30% auto insurance discount.
+In some states you can receive a 10% discount on car insurance for owning or leasing an alternative fuel vehicle.

 If your current IN auto insurance carrier doesn't offer discounts for eco-friendly driving, find one that does.
 Compare auto insurance rates online and save some green for going green.